 We will do all we can to make things run as smoothly and quickly as possible, but please be patient: it’s important we cover everything properly at enrolment in order to avoid issues later on.
 The best time to arrive at the College is first thing in the morning in order to minimise waiting times.

 To enrol, you will need to bring:

-- ID (passport, birth certificate or a driving license) If none of these are available, please see below.
+- ID (passport or a birth certificate) If none of these are available, please see below.